AlvaroEtxague/BadRabbitRestaurant/README.md

 - Existing Features
   - User can navigate to the Home Page.
+  - User can navigate to the Bookings Page.
   - User can navigate to the Menu Page.
   - User can navigate to the Contact Page.
   - Clicking the Bad Rabbit Brand/Icon will redirect the user to the Home Page.